Burns - acute management

 • See also

-1. Burn injuries should be managed as a Trauma case requiring primary and secondary survey
+1. Burn injuries should be managed as a trauma case with prioritisation of appropriate burns first aid

-3. Ensure adequate analgesia to facilitate assessment and patient comfort
+3. Provide early and adequate analgesia to facilitate assessment and ensure patient comfort

-4. Appropriately consented photographs of the burn are very helpful for assessment and monitoring
+4. Appropriately consented photographs of the burn are helpful for assessment and monitoring

 Background